John Philpot Curran

 John Philpot Curran (24 July 1750 – 14 October 1817) was an Irish orator, politician, and lawyer celebrated for his defence of civil and political liberty.
 He first won popular acclaim in 1780, as the only lawyer in his circuit willing to represent a Catholic priest horsewhipped by an Anglo-Irish lord.
 In the 1790s he was celebrated as a champion in the Irish House of Commons of Catholic emancipation and parliamentary reform, and in court as defence counsel for United Irishmen facing charges of sedition and treason.
 Following the rebellion of 1798, he was vocal in his opposition to Britain's incorporation of Ireland in a United Kingdom.

 Curran's speeches before the judicial bench were widely admired.
 Lord Byron said of Curran, "I have heard that man speak more poetry than I have seen written".
 Karl Marx described him as the greatest "people's advocate" of the eighteenth century.
+Curran appears to be the source of a phrase often attributed to Thomas Jefferson: "eternal vigilance is the price of liberty".

 Early life

 The Curran family

-Born in Newmarket, County Cork, he was the eldest of five children of James Curran, seneschal for the Aldworth family on their extensive Newmarket Court estate, and Sarah, née Philpot.
+Curran was born on 24 July 1750 in Newmarket, County Cork to James Curran, a farmer and seneschal to the manorial court at Newmarket, and Sarah Curran.
 He grew up alongside tenant children who were "half-starved and miserably housed", a memory that was to foster his "sympathy for the dispossessed".

 The Curran family were said to have originally been named Curwen, their ancestor having come from Cumberland as a soldier under Cromwell during the Cromwellian Conquest of Ireland and had originally settled in County Londonderry.
 Curran's grandfather was from Derry, but settled in Cork.
 The Philpot family produced Irish judges, lawyers, bishops, priests and noblemen.